 While the veggies are cooking, add a couple teaspoons of herbs to season the soup.
 I like oregano and thyme in this soup, so I usually do one teaspoon of each.
 Taste as you're cooking, and add more as needed.

-This is a great time to add black pepper.
-My kids aren't huge fans of black pepper (much to my husband's dismay), so I use it lightly.
+If your family loves black pepper, add it now.
+My kids aren't fond of spice (much to my husband's dismay) so I use it lightly.

-After the vegetables are cooked, pour in the stock so that it covers them by about an inch.
+After the vegetables are cooked, pour in the bone broth so that it covers them by about an inch.
 Taste and season with more salt, pepper, and herbs, if needed.